champinthere/NumberSense/README.md

 5. Multiplying 2 - digit with same 10's digit with one's digits adding to 10
 6. Multiplying by 3367
 7. Multiplying 3 digit integers, each with digits all 3 or smaller
-8. Fraction times integer in form : a * a/b (under development)
+8. Fraction times integer in form : a * a/b
 9. Basic Conversion (under development)
 10. Multiplying by 143 (under development)